nadavrot/memset_benchmark/README.md

 # memset_benchmark

-This repository holds my experiment to accelerate memset and other string functions.
+** This repository contains a 100 LOC C implementation of memset, that is faster than glibc's implementation. **

 After reading a blog post by Joe Bialek, I decided to try to optimize memset.
 It turns out that the libc library is not very efficient, and it's not hard to write an implementation that outperforms the default libc implementation.
 The repository contains a few utilities for testing and measuring the performance of memset.

 The memset implementation is only 100 LOC, and contains no inline assembly.